Icelandic Name Generator - Character Names from the Norse Tradition

 Using the Generator

-For Viking Age Icelandic settings — the Settlement Age (874-1000 CE), the Commonwealth period (930-1262 CE) of the *Althing* (parliament) and the Sagas, the Christian conversion (1000 CE) — names are directly from Old Norse/Icelandic: Leifur (Leif), Freydís, Snorri, Þóra, Egill (the warrior-poet of Egil's Saga).
+For Viking Age Icelandic settings, the Settlement Age (874-1000 CE), the Commonwealth period (930-1262 CE) of the *Althing* and the Sagas, and the Christian conversion (1000 CE), names come directly from Old Norse: Leifur (Leif), Freydís, Snorri, Þóra, Egill the warrior-poet of *Egils saga*.
 The Sagas themselves provide an enormous cast of named characters with specific personalities.
-For the Saga characters specifically — family sagas (*Íslendingasögur*) like *Njáls saga*, *Egils saga*, *Laxdæla saga* — the names are historically recorded and the characters are semi-historical: Njáll Þorgeirsson, Gunnarr Hámundarson, Hallgerðr Höskuldsdóttir.
+For the family sagas (*Íslendingasögur*), including *Njáls saga*, *Egils saga*, and *Laxdæla saga*, the names are historically recorded and the characters are semi-historical: Njáll Þorgeirsson, Gunnarr Hámundarson, Hallgerður Höskuldsdóttir.
 These feel like real people because the Sagas present them as real people.
-For fantasy settings drawing from Icelandic tradition, the name register of modern Icelandic — which is essentially medieval Old Norse — gives names that feel genuinely ancient without being inaccessible. Ástríður, Bergþóra, Kolbeinn, Oddur, Ragnheiður are modern Icelandic names that have been in continuous use since the settlement.
+For fantasy drawing on Icelandic tradition, modern Icelandic gives you names that read as genuinely ancient without being inaccessible. Ástríður, Bergþóra, Kolbeinn, Oddur, Ragnheiður are all in continuous use since the settlement, medieval Old Norse, unbroken.